aaronzq/simple_video_generator/README.md

 ![Screenshot](./assets/GenerateMoviePair1.jpg)

 ### Function
-Tile two movie side by side and add time stamps and legends (as many as we want).
+Tile two movie side by side and add frame stamps (frame-index-dependent) and legends (as many as we want).

 ### Installation
 Open Matlab and double click the __GenerateMoviePair.mlappinstall__ file.
 The app will be added to the _APPS_ Tab in Matlab.